tarwn/lessthandot-hugo/blogs/content/posts/2010-09-22-how-to-capture-error-output-from-xp_cmds.md

     <tr>
       <td>
-        &#8216;bla' is not recognized as an internal or external command,operable program or batch file.
+        'bla' is not recognized as an internal or external command,operable program or batch file.
       </td>

       <td>